cabforum/netsec/docs/NSR.md

    6. host-based intrusion detection; and
    7. network-based intrusion detection.

+**Shared Responsibility Model:** A security framework in which a third-party service provider secures the underlying infrastructure, platforms, and services of the Third Party-Controlled Environment, while the customer is responsible for securing their data, configurations, and access controls within the Third Party-Controlled Environment.

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.

 **Third Party-Controlled Environment:** A Physically Secure Environment where physical and operational control is not managed by the Certificate Authority (the organization) and is instead operated by a third-party service provider.